jonnyleealas/401-Reads/mysql/crud.md

 WHERE breed='tabby';

 - Set is how we set what we are changing.
 SET name='jon' where name='tabby'; will set tabbys name to jon.

+# DELETE
+Destroy data in a table or database.

+DELETE FROM cats WHERE name='egg';

+DELETE FROM cats; THIS COMMAND WILL DELETE EVERYTHING IN CATS EXCEPT THE TABLE STRUCTURE.